 Calories In Versus Calories Out

-If you’re pounding the Whopper with cheese at lunch, it’s virtually impossible to burn off the calories by jogging around the neighborhood after work.
-To lose weight, calculate how many calories you need to maintain weight (try this calculator from the Mayo Clinic) and then aim to cut 500 calories from this.
+If you’re pounding a Whopper with cheese at lunch, it’s virtually impossible to burn off the calories by jogging around the neighborhood after work.
+To lose weight, calculate how many calories you need to eat to maintain weight (try this calculator from the Mayo Clinic) and then aim to cut 500 calories from this.

 Don’t Skip Breakfast

 Skipping breakfast should be an easy way to lose weight, but numerous studies suggest that eating breakfast actually helps prevent weight gain.
 So eat breakfast — but make it a lean one.

 HIIT, or high-intensity interval training, should be your go-to workout.
 In this type of workout, you basically sprint, jump rope, do jumping jacks, or whatever type of cardio you can for 30 to 60 seconds, all-out, followed by an equivalent amount of rest to recover.

 You can’t spot-pick the geographic location of weight loss on your body any more than you can choose which parts of your head go bald first.
 But you can work on strengthening the muscles in the abdominal area, which will give your stomach a more toned appearance as the pounds start coming off.

 This article was originally published on